List of Shortland Street characters introduced in 2019: Sam Collins

 He believes it is best if they give Kylie shock therapy, and he does so.
 Later, in November, he returns after a car crash and Dawn asks him if he knows how to treat sex addicts, because she believes she is one.
 And in December, he decides that he likes Kylie, much to TK's disgust.
-Shereez Baker is upset with her relationship with controllive, abusive Tim Myers, and asks Sam for advice.
-Tim gets angered by this and violently beats up Sam.
+Shereez Baker is upset with her relationship with controlling, abusive Tim Myers, and asks Sam for advice.
+This angers Tim, so he beats up Sam.